hou2zi0/csv-to-epidoc/README.md

 […]
 ```

+### Sepcific conversions

+#### Paragraphs and linebreaks

+EpiDoc section that contain linebreaks or paragraphs will try to split incoming textparts on a newline (“enter key”) and subsequently try to apply basic conversion to produce the required EpiDoc XML markup for this section.

+#### Other list-like structures

+Other “list-like structures”, like `handNote` or `persList` will try to split incoming textparts on a newline (“enter key”) and subsequently try to apply basic conversion to produce the required EpiDoc XML markup for this section.

+#### Dimensions

+The dimensions section expects one string `height x width x depth` and trys to split it on `x` (this feature will be customizable, see To Do).

 ## Software used

 The tool is based on the JavaScript libraries [D3](https://d3js.org/) and [_lodash](https://lodash.com).
 It was inspired by reading the [Learn JS Data](http://learnjsdata.com/index.html) tutorial.

+## To Do

+* Make mor customization possible, e.g. for splitting of textparts.
+* Provide possibility to add a CSV file containing data about the persons referenced in `persList`.

 ## License